MrBobertus/MrBobertus.github.io/README.md

 Each project within this repository has its own `LICENSE` file, specifying the terms of use.

 *   **Code:** The code (HTML, CSS, JavaScript) for most projects, including the portfolio, is licensed under the **MIT License**.
 This allows for broad use, modification, and distribution, with attribution.
-To see the full License go in the project specific `README.md`.
+To see the full License go in the project specific `LICNSE.txt` or `README.md`.
 *   **Content:** The content (text, images, overall design) of the portfolio website and individual projects is **Copyright © 2025 MrBobertus.
 All Rights Reserved**, unless otherwise stated in the project's specific `README.md` file.
 This means you may not copy or reproduce the complete webpage designs without explicit permission.

 *Please see the individual project directories and their `README.md` and `LICENSE` files for complete licensing details.*